Wiki · Concept · Last reviewed July 1, 2026

 Article 22 Automated Decision-Making

-Article 22 of the GDPR is the right not to be subject to certain decisions based solely on automated processing, including profiling, when those decisions produce legal or similarly significant effects.
+Article 22 of the GDPR is the right not to be subject to certain decisions based solely on automated processing, including profiling, when those decisions produce legal effects or similarly significant effects.

 Definition

 Article 22 applies when personal data is used in a decision based solely on automated processing, including profiling, and the result has legal or similarly significant effects for the person.
+Article 4(4) defines profiling as automated processing of personal data used to evaluate personal aspects of a natural person, including prediction or analysis of work performance, economic situation, health, preferences, reliability, behavior, location, or movements.

-It is not a general ban on algorithms, profiling, or decision support.
-It is triggered by the combination of a decision, sole automation, personal-data processing, and serious effect.
-Article 4(4) defines profiling as automated processing used to evaluate personal aspects of a natural person.
+It is not a general ban on algorithms, profiling, scoring, or AI decision support.
+It is triggered by a tighter combination: a decision, personal-data processing, sole automation, and serious effect.
+A human reviewer can take a workflow outside Article 22 only when the involvement is meaningful rather than a rubber stamp.

 Scope